Have inverted nipples or flat nipples been a problem in the

 flat or inverted.

-But if your nipples look normal, you could still have nipples that will
+Even if your nipples look normal, you could still have nipples that will

 retract when stimulated, so do this test to determine if your nipples are